syncfusion-content/blazor-docs/blazor/autocomplete/filtering.md

 For Remote data, each key press, filter action request is made at the server end.

-The below code demonstrates the filtering functionality with [ODataAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors#odata-adaptor) in the DropDownList component with help of [Query](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.Query.html) property.
+The below code demonstrates the filtering functionality with [ODataAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors#odata-adaptor) in the AutoComplete component with help of [Query](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.Query.html) property.

 {% highlight cshtml %}